63 Ransomware Statistics Every IT Pro Needs To Know In 2023

 Ransomware is Evolving (But So Are The Defenses)

 As with any cyber attack type, ransomware continues to evolve.
-In 2021, we have seen the tactics that ransomware attackers are using evolving.
-Luckily the defenses against ransomware are evolving also.
+Recent years have shown us evolving ransomware attackers’ tactics.
+Luckily the defenses against ransomware are also evolving.

 Nonetheless, new ransomware has been discovered in recent years, including: